radivot/myelo/CML/TFR/README.md

 ## A Model of Survival Times of CML Cases Diagnosed in 1975-1985 Yields Estimates of Death-by-Disease Risks of Treatment-Free Remission Attempt Failures

-These are the scripts for this paper that I submitted to Leukemia Research on 08/24/2025.
+The scripts listed above are for this paper that I submitted to Leukemia Research on 08/24/2025.

 The first step is to generate a case-listing file for each of the three SEER databases using the software SEER*stat.
 These files are merged into one in the Fig2A_mkSEER.R.
-This is your starting point.
-Next run Fig2AB.R, then run the remaining Fig2 to Fig4 files.
-Figure 5 needs three preliminary steps before running Fig.5.R.
-The steps are: 1) run Fig5_1mkAges.R, which estimates the midpoint ages of 5-year age intervals of OC and HM mortality data from SEER; 2) Fig5_2mkMrts.R which organized the 5-year age interval SEER mortality data so that it is ready for surface spline fitting; and 3) surface spline fitting to interpolate 5-year age group mortalities to 1-year age group mortalities, i.e. to create the input mortality matrices expected by codes I wrote for SEERaBomb.
-The remaining 2 files are setup.R, which simple contains some definitions used by more than one of the other scripts, and B_setpointWatershed.R, which hold codes for inverse mapping setpoints and watershed seen in the data by inspection to Hahnel model immune activation parameters $K_z$ and $p_z$.
+Next run Fig2AB.R up to Fig4B.R.
+Finally, 3 preliminary steps are needed before running Fig.5.R.
+They are: 1) running Fig5_1mkAges.R, which estimates the midpoint ages of 5-year age intervals of OC and HM mortality data from SEER; 2) Fig5_2mkMrts.R which prepares 5-year age interval SEER mortality data for surface spline fitting; and 3) surface spline fitting to interpolate between 5-year age group mortalities and thus create input mortality matrices expected by downstream codes.
+Two other files are setup.R, which contains definitions sourced into other scripts, and B_setpointWatershed.R, which inverse maps setpoints and watershed to Hahnel immune activation parameters $K_z$ and $p_z$.

-In Figure 4A I provide a bespoke Poisson regression fit to data from Patient 3 in Hahnel et al (Cancer Res.
-2020).
-The TFR attempt risk estimate was 0.11%.
-In the code below I show what happens if one uses the fits given by Hahnel et al for the 10 (of 21) patients in their dataset with failed TFR attempts.
+Fig4A.R provides a bespoke fit to Patient 3 in Hahnel et al (Cancer Res.
+2020) that gives a TFR attempt risk estimate of 0.11%.
+Code below shows what happens if instead one uses Hahnel's fit for this and 9 other patients who failed TFR attempts.

 ```
 ## using hahnel model parameters values to estimate TFR failure risks of death by CML